Evergood, Philip Howard, b. 1901 d. 1973

 - Microfilm reels 429-430, 1345-1355, 1885, 2162, 2223, and 2804 available at Archives of American Art offices and through interlibrary loan.

 - Patrons must use microfilm copy.
 Use of untranscribed tapes requires an appointment.
+Collection is being processed and is CLOSED to researchers.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.